 Norman Rosindale – Chair of Governors

 I am Chair of the Governing Body.
 I am also a member of the Curriculum Committee, Premises, Health and Safety Committee and the Finance and Personnel Committee.
-I started as a parent governor in 1988 when my first daughter attended Elton.
+I first became involved as a parent governor in 1988 when my first daughter attended Elton.
 My other two daughters also attended Elton with my youngest leaving in 2000.
 I am currently a co-opted governor.

-I worked as an engineering manager for a large international engineering consultancy involving projects throughout the world.
+I worked as an engineering manager for a large international engineering consultancy involved in projects throughout the world.
 My experience involved project management, design, supervision of construction and the commissioning of control systems in the water, power and railway industries.
-My last role was as an Engineering Manager, responsible for the project management, financial and technical direction of projects within the oil and gas unit.
+My last role was as an Operation Engineering Manager, responsible for the project management, financial and technical direction of projects within the oil and gas unit.

 I am now retired and feel very privileged to still be involved with The Elton High School as it moves from strength to strength.